-That Jesus Christ is true God and true man, having been conceived of the Holy Spirit and born of the Virgin Mary.
+The Church believes that Jesus Christ is true God and true man, having been conceived of the Holy Spirit and born of the Virgin Mary.
 He died on the cross as the sacrifice for our sins, according to the Scriptures.
-Further, He arose bodily from the dead, ascended into heaven where, at the right hand of God the Father, He is now our High Priest and Mediator.
+He arose bodily from the dead and ascended into heaven where, at the right hand of God the Father, He is now our High Priest and Mediator.

-The ministry of the Holy Spirit is to glorify the Lord Jesus Christ and, during this age, to convict men, restore the believing sinner, indwell, guide, instruct, and empower the believer for Godly living and service.
+The Church believes that the ministry of the Holy Spirit is to glorify the Lord Jesus Christ and, during this age, to convict men, restore the repentant sinner, indwell, guide, instruct, and empower the believer for Godly living and service.

-Jesus Christ is the Lord and Head of the Church, and that every local Church is governed by a scripturally qualified eldership and has the right under Christ to decide its own affairs.
+The Church believes that Jesus Christ is the Lord and Head of the Church, and that every local Church is governed by a scripturally qualified eldership and has the right under Christ to oversee its own affairs.

-In the bodily resurrection of the dead, of those in Christ to everlasting blessedness and joy with the Lord, of the unbeliever to judgment and everlasting conscious punishment.
+The Church believes in the bodily resurrection of the dead.
+Those in Christ will be raised to everlasting blessedness and joy with the Lord.
+The unbelievers will be raised to judgment and everlasting condemnation.